Do you ever mention your ex loves? I’m asking because a few days ago, I witnessed the following exchange:

 Furthermore, failing to speak the Ex’s Name can create an acute hardship for children of divorced parents.
 How can a child feel secure in his family if his parents are trying to erase each other?
 Not to mention… a child is biologically comprised of both parents, so how can he feel self-confident when he must consistently deny a part of himself depending on which parent is present?

 I get it: Separation can suck.
 And people change.
 And 20/20 hindsight has a way of igniting some not-so-pleasant emotions when we think about days-gone-by.
 But ending a relationship isn’t about dissolving the past.
 It’s about evolving toward a new future.
 Naturally, as time goes by, memories of ex loves will fade into the distance, but they won’t disappear.
-And we shouldn’t attempt to eliminate them, because who we were holds the key to who we are.
+And we shouldn’t attempt to eliminate them, because who we were (and who we were with) holds the key to who we are now.